• Skip to primary navigation

 What is Tempera Paint?

-Tempera paint, has also be known as egg tempera is a fast drying pigment that is mixed with a water-soluble binder medium.
-It is typically binded with a glue-like material such as egg yolks.
-Tempera paint has a creamy texture and has a great opacity and can be mixed with water to create a more watery texture.
+Tempera paint, also known as egg tempera, dries quickly and artists mix it with a water-soluble binder medium.
+Typically, it binds with a glue-like material such as egg yolks.
+Tempera paint offers a creamy texture and boasts great opacity; it can also be mixed with water to achieve a more watery consistency.
 Tempera paint dries matte.

 What is Tempera Paint Used For?